parth3102/TE_MINIPROJECT_2/README.md

 ![Screenshot 2023-04-20 072943](https://user-images.githubusercontent.com/121672287/233238496-28df95e7-a08c-4aa3-91cd-15f9a7216dd4.png)
 ![Screenshot 2023-04-20 073006](https://user-images.githubusercontent.com/121672287/233238502-8fc33406-caf2-44db-a05f-7c624292197a.png)
 <ul>
-  <li>Th user is required to enter the water quality parameters of the water body of their state.</li>
+  <li>The user is required to enter the water quality parameters of the water body of their state.</li>
 </ul>